newmips/newmips/README.md

 NodeJS >= 8.11.3<br>
 MySQL / MariaDB or Postgres server installed and running.

-## Installation instructions
+## Installation

 Download and unzip the following archive in your working directory : https://github.com/newmips/newmips/archive/master.zip<br>
 Or git clone: <pre>git clone git@github.com:newmips/newmips.git</pre>

 Execute the following instructions:<br/>
 <pre>
-	cd newmips-master
+cd NEWMIPS_FOLDER
 chmod +x install.sh
 bash install.sh
 </pre>

-Follow the instructions and wait for the : "Newmips ready to be started -> node server.js"
+Follow the instructions and wait for the :<br>

-## How to start the application
+<i>Newmips ready to be started -> node server.js</i>

+## Getting started

 Command line :
 <pre>
 node server.js
 </pre>

-Open your browser on http://127.0.0.1:1337 and set your password on the first connection page http://127.0.0.1:1337/first_connection
+Open your browser on http://127.0.0.1:1337<br>
+Set your password on the first connection page http://127.0.0.1:1337/first_connection<br>
 Default login is: <b>admin</b>

-Notice : to create your first application, ports 9000 and 9001 must be available on your computer.
+Notice : to create your first application, ports <i>9000</i> and <i>9001</i> must be available on your computer.

 ## Documentation